I Am Kurious Oranj

-I Am Kurious Oranj is the eleventh studio album by English post-punk band the Fall.
-It was released on 24 October 1988 through record label Beggars Banquet.
+I Am Kurious Oranj is the eleventh studio album by the English post-punk band the Fall.
+It was released on 31 October 1988 through record label Beggars Banquet.

 The album's release came at the end of a relatively successful year for the group, which had also seen the release of an "accessible" album, The Frenz Experiment, and a handful of singles in the UK charts.
 However, there was internal strife within the band; Mark E. Smith was increasingly dependent on alcohol and speed, and his marriage to Fall lead guitarist, songwriter and vocalist Brix Smith was coming to an end.
 Although she wrote many of the most acclaimed songs on the album, including "Overture From Kurious Oranj", "Van Plague?" and "Bad News Girl", she was excluded from the writing and publishing credits.

 I Am Kurious Oranj was intended as the soundtrack for the ballet I Am Curious, Orange, a collaboration with the dancer Michael Clark.
 The music was mostly pre-written by Brix Smith and bassist Steve Hanley.
 A live version was recorded during an Edinburgh Festival performance of the ballet, and issued in 2000 as I Am as Pure as Oranj.

 Background

 I Am Kurious Oranj was intended as the soundtrack for the ballet I Am Curious, Orange, produced by contemporary dance group Michael Clark & Company, and loosely based on the 300th anniversary of William of Orange's ascension to the English throne.
 The album combines studio recordings with tracks recorded live during performances in Edinburgh in August 1988.

-The opening track "New Big Prinz" (as well as its alternative version, "Big New Priest") is based on "Hip Priest" from the group's 1982 album Hex Enduction Hour; the original track was also used in the ballet as a backing tape.
+The opening track "New Big Prinz" (as well as its alternative version, "Big New Priest") is lyrically based on "Hip Priest" from the group's 1982 album Hex Enduction Hour; the original track was also used in the ballet as a backing tape.
 "Jerusalem" is an adaptation of William Blake's hymn using Hubert Parry's original music (although Parry does not appear in the credits).
 "Last Nacht" is a remix of "Bremen Nacht" from the group's previous album, The Frenz Experiment.

 "Dead Beat Descendant" was written for the ballet and performed live, but did not make the album.
 It was later re-recorded and released as a track on the Seminal Live compilation.

 I Am Kurious Oranjs title is derived from Swedish director Vilgot Sjöman's films I Am Curious (Yellow) (1967) and I Am Curious (Blue) (1968).
 It appears as I Am Kurious, Oranj on some packaging formats.